News We Recently Launched AD Migrator and AD Reporter.

 Q. What are the common reasons why the Exchange database goes into a dirty shutdown state?

-A. There may be ‘n’ number of reasons for your Exchange database going into a dirty shutdown state.
-Some of the most common factors are described below:
+A. There are multiple reasons for your Exchange database going into a dirty shutdown state:

 • Hardware Failure